sarg3nt/certified-kubernetes-administrator/05 Application Lifecycle Management/Configmaps.md

 From a file:

 `kubectl create configmap app-config --from-file=config-file.properties`
-The key will be the file name and the value will be the base64 encoded file
+The key will be the file name and the value will be the base64 encoded file.

 ## Declaratively